 Experimental Test of Coherent Betatron Resonance Excitations, M. Bei, et al., Phys.
 Rev. E56, 6002 (1997)

-More particularly, my work has focused on particle beam optics, nonlinear particle beam dynamics, and novel uses of beam instrumentation and diagnostics for measuring and monitoring beam and accelerator properties.
+Particle beam optics and accelerator design, nonlinear particle beam dynamics, and novel uses of beam instrumentation and diagnostics for measuring and monitoring beam and accelerator properties have been the emphasis of my work.
 The FRIB project at MSU brings several new demands to the accelerator field in these regards.
-The very heavy ions to be accelerated with FRIB dictate that particle speeds will range from a few percent the speed of light up to about 70% at most, depending upon the selected isotope species and charge states.
 The wide range of particle velocities coupled with the intense beam power on target -- to approach half a Megawatt -- pose new challenges to beam intensities, efficiencies, and the need for flexible systems of particle containment, focusing, and optimization.

-As fragments coming from the target will have a large range of energies and trajectories, systems will be used to actually decelerate and essentially stop particles so that they can be re-accelerated into well-defined particle beams before arriving at their final experimental stations.
-The MSU Re-Accelerator (ReA) provides a unique system for methodically studying nuclear systems found in astrophysical environments.
-It also provides opportunities for research into novel beam diagnostic systems and a test bed for the development of superconducting cavity systems and beam systems that can be used in FRIB and other future particle accelerators.
-The wide variety of beam species, particle speeds, beam conditions and intensities found at ReA, and later at FRIB, provides unique and varied opportunities for beam research.
+The MSU Re-accelerator (ReA) not only provides a unique system for methodically studying nuclear systems found in astrophysical environments, but also provides opportunities for research into novel beam diagnostic systems and a test bed for the development of superconducting cavity systems and beam systems that can be used in FRIB and other future particle accelerators.
+My group takes advantage of the wide variety of beam species and particle beam conditions at ReA to pursue unique and varied opportunities in beam research.

-Other interests include studies of novel beam focusing systems to possibly enable higher intensities to be realized in accelerators, and rings and beam lines that can be used in systems for studies of fundamental symmetries, such as those necessary to measure anomalous magnetic moments (in particular the muon system) and electric dipole moments (muons and various nuclei), as well as lepton flavor violation (muon to electron conversion).
-Understanding of the particle beam storage and transport systems used in these experiments requires fundamental design, CPU-intensive computational studies as well as experimental investigations for verification.
-Such investigations will be necessary to exploit the full potential of FRIB at MSU as well as other accelerator facilities operating at the intensity frontiers of nuclear physics and high energy physics.
+I am also involved in the development of storage rings and beam lines that can be used in measurements of anomalous magnetic moments (in particular the muon system) and searches for non-zero electric dipole moments of particles.
+As a member of the Muon g-2 experiment at Fermilab and the Storage Ring EDM Collaboration, studies of the particle beam storage and transport systems used in these experiments involve fundamental design, CPU-intensive computational studies, as well as experimental investigations for verification.
+Such investigations in turn explore the full potential of accelerator facilities operating at the intensity frontiers of nuclear and high energy physics.